suika2engine/suika2/doc/reference.md

 ## Message with character name

-Print text to the message box, and print character name to name box.
+This prints text to the message box, and the character name to the name box.

-Suika 2 can play voice when printing message.
+Suika 2 can play voice files when printing messages.
-Voice files are required to be in `voice` folder.
+Voice files need to be in the `voice` folder.
-Suika 2 can play only Ogg Vorbis 44.1kHz stereo or monaural format.
+Suika 2 can only play Ogg Vorbis 44.1kHz stereo and monaural format.

-* Usage 1: Print message with character name.
+* Usage 1: Prints a message with the character name.
 ```
 *Name*Hello, world!
 ```

-* Usage 2: Print message with character name and voice.
+* Usage 2: Prints a message with the character name and plays the character's voice.
 ```
 *Name*001.ogg*Hello, world!
 ```

-* Usage 3: Print message with character name and beep.
+* Usage 3: Prints a message with the character name and plays a beep.
 ```
 *Name*@beep.ogg*Hello, world!
 ```

 ## @set

-Set value to variable.
+This sets a value to a variable.

 Local variables are `$0` to `$9999`.
-Local variable is stored in every save data.
+Local variables are stored in all save data.

 Global variables are `$10000` to `$10999`.
-Global variable is stored commonly across all save data.
+Global variables are stored commonly across all save data.

 * Available operators are:
     * `=` (assignment)